DMVis/DMVis/documentation/visualisations/TabularVisualisation.md

 - Type: `string`
 - Default: `'black'`

-Color of the text in the header label in each column.
+Colour of the text in the header label in each column.

 ## headerFontSize

 - Type: `string`
 - Default: `'12px'`

-Font size of the text in the header label in each column.
+The font size of the text in the header label in each column.

 ## headerFontWeight